MoonPoet/xaprb-src/content/blog/2008/get-maatkit-fast-command-line.md

 Now it's ready to run.
 Behind the scenes are some Apache mod_rewrite rules, a Perl script or two, and Subversion.
 When you do this, you're getting the latest code from Subversion's trunk.\[1][2\] (I like to run on the bleeding edge.
 Releases are for people who want to install stuff.)

-Because there's some Perl magic behind it, I made it even easier -- it does pattern-matching on partial names and Does The Right Thing:
+Because there's some Perl magic behind it, I made it even easier---it does pattern-matching on partial names and Does The Right Thing:

 ```
 baron@kanga:~$ wget http://www.maatkit.org/get/sync